 Parents entering into non-professional guardianship arrangements with friends or family members resident in the UK are earnestly advised to satisfy themselves that the appointed guardian is a fit person to have unsupervised care of children and young people.
-If the guardian is not a close family friend or relative well-known to the parents, it is most strongly recommended that parents interview the guardian prior to their appointment and take up references to ensure their good character and competence.
+If the guardian is not a close family friend or relative wellknown to the parents, it is most strongly recommended that parents interview the guardian prior to their appointment and take up references to ensure their good character and competence.
 The duties of an educational guardian are such that parents should, in particular, consider the maturity and availability of the person to be appointed.
 This should be commensurate with what would normally be offered by a responsible parent resident in the UK.
-In the College's view, young adults under the age of 24 do not possess the maturity necessary to undertake guardianship responsibilities.